 If you want to do one of the caving activities in Waitomo or didn’t get to do one of the Waitomo activities yesterday, this morning would be a great time to do so!
 Join one of the caving operators in Waitomo, throw on a sexy wetsuit and tube/abseil/climb your way through the Waitomo Caves – compare all of your options in the 8 Best Waitomo Cave Tours.

 Once the adventure is over, it’s time to hit the road to Rotorua.
 Depending on what you prefer, there are things to do along the way to Rotorua, such as Hobbiton in Matamata, or save some time for more things to do in Rotorua this evening.

 Things to Do on the Road to Rotorua

-- Do the Te Waihou Walkway (1h30min or 3 hours walk) to the Putaruru Blue Spring to see some of the purest and clearest water flowing in a stream.
+- Do the Te Waihou Walkway to the Putaruru Blue Spring to see some of the purest and clearest water flowing in a stream

-- Take a detour to Matamata to visit The Hobbiton Movie Set.
-This will add an extra 30 minutes to your drive time
+- Take a detour to Matamata to visit The Hobbiton Movie Set (more info on Viator and Klook).
+This will add an extra 30 minutes to your drive time.

 Things to Do in Rotorua